ekollrack/Eatalyze/README.md

 # Instructions for Running the Code for Eatalyze: Using Machine Learning to Classify and Analyze Food Nutrition
+#### Note: Code for Linear Regression and XGBoost are in the "Code" folder

 ## Linear Regression and XGBOOST Scripts
 #### pip install the following packages: